Good and Bad Passwords How-To

 figures are used but that is not relevant here.
 I assume the "e" stands for

-numbers smaller than 1.)
+exponents are used for numbers smaller than 1.)

 The number after the plus sign tells us how many places to move the decimal

-billion to just under one trillion.
+billion to just under one trillion, 13 for 10 to just under 100 trillion.

 Top of Page -